Niger: Biodiversity

-Governance and politics
+Government and politics

 Niger's new constitution was approved on 31 October 2010.
 It restored the semi-presidential system of government of the 1999 constitution (Fifth Republic) in which the president of the republic, elected by universal suffrage for a five-year term, and a prime minister named by the president share executive power.

-On 26 May 2009, President Tandja dissolved parliament after the country's constitutional court ruled against plans to hold a referendum on whether to allow him a third term in office.
-According to the constitution, a new parliament was elected within three months.
-This began a political struggle between Tandja, trying to extend his term-limited authority beyond 2009 through the establishment of a Sixth Republic, and his opponents who demanded that he step down at the end of his second term in December 2009.
-See 2009 Nigerien constitutional crisis.
-The military took over the country and President Tandja was put in prison, charged with corruption.

-The military kept their promise to return the country to democratic civilian rule.
-A constitutional referendum and national elections were held.
-A presidential election was held on 31 January 2011, but as no clear winner emerged, run-off elections were held on 12 March 2011.
-Mahamadou Issoufou of the Nigerien Party for Democracy and Socialism was elected president.
-A parliamentary election was held at the same time.
+Since the July 2023 Nigerien coup d'état, the government has been led by Abdourahamane Tchiani.

 Foreign relations

 Niger pursues a moderate foreign policy and maintains friendly relations with the West and the Islamic world as well as non-aligned countries.
 It belongs to the UN and its main specialized agencies and in 1980–81 served on the UN Security Council.
 Niger maintains a special relationship with former colonial power France and has close relations with its West African neighbors.

-It is a charter member of the African Union and the West African Monetary Union and also belongs to the Niger Basin Authority and Lake Chad Basin Commission, the Economic Community of West African States, the Non-Aligned Movement, the Organisation of Islamic Cooperation and the Organization for the Harmonization of Business Law in Africa (OHADA).
-The westernmost regions of Niger are joined with contiguous regions of Mali and Burkina Faso under the Liptako-Gourma Authority.
+Niger is a charter member of the African Union and the West African Monetary Union and also belongs to the Niger Basin Authority and Lake Chad Basin Commission, the Economic Community of West African States, the Non-Aligned Movement, the Organisation of Islamic Cooperation and the Organization for the Harmonization of Business Law in Africa (OHADA).
+The westernmost regions of Niger are joined with contiguous regions of Mali and Burkina Faso under the Liptako–Gourma Authority.

 The border dispute with Benin, inherited from colonial times and concerning inter alia Lété Island in the Niger River, was solved by the International Court of Justice in 2005 to Niger's advantage.

 Military

 The Niger Armed Forces (Forces armées nigériennes) are the military and paramilitary forces of Niger, under the president as supreme commander.
-They consist of the Niger Army (Armée de Terre), the Niger Air Force (Armée de l'Air) and the auxiliary paramilitary forces, such as the National Gendarmerie (Gendarmerie nationale) and the National Guard (Garde Nationale).
+They consist of the Niger Army (Armée de Terre), the Niger Air Force (Armée de l'Air) and the auxiliary paramilitary forces, such as the National Gendarmerie (Gendarmerie nationale) and the National Guard (Garde nationale).
 Both paramilitary forces are trained in military fashion and have some military responsibilities in wartime.
 In peace time their duties are mostly policing duties.